-- Within the text directly following the first reference to it, insert the table, figure or reprint - Tables, figures, or reprints that are half a page or less may appear on the same page as text separated above and below by triple spacing - Each must have an identifying number and must be numbered in a separate series. - Each must have a concise and accurate title or caption - The number and title, or caption for each table must be placed two lines below the top line of the table - The number and title or caption of each figure or reprint must be placed two lines below the last line or bottom of the figure or reprint
+- Within the text directly following the first reference to it, insert the table, figure or reprint; - Tables, figures, or reprints that are half a page or less may appear on the same page as text separated above and below by triple spacing; - Each must have an identifying number and must be numbered in a separate series; - Each must have a concise and accurate title and/or caption; - The number and title, or caption for each table must be placed two lines below the top line of the table; and - The number and title or caption of each figure or reprint must be placed two lines below the last line or bottom of the figure or reprint.

-3.11 Correction of Errors
+4.12 Correction of Errors

 Corrections using white-coated paper, correction fluids, or erasures are not permitted.
-Since it is the student's responsibility to save copies of documents, the use of hard drive and backup portable memory devices is strongly advised.
+Since it is the student's responsibility to save copies of documents, the use of hard drive and back-up portable memory devices is strongly advised.

-3.12 Common Errors and Frequently Misused Terms
+4.13 Common Errors and Frequently Misused Terms

-Excellence in writing is demanding, and even professional writers make mistakes.
-The following list has been derived from observations based on the review and editing of several and dissertations.
-It is suggested that during all phases of the student consult (a) the style manual used to prepare the document, (b) an excellent collegiate dictionary, (c) a graduate level manual or textbook on grammar and composition and/or (if applicable) (d) a graduate level manual or textbook on terms related to statistics and data analysis.
+Excellence in writing is difficult and even professional writers make mistakes.
+The following list has been derived from observations based on the review and editing of several theses and dissertations.
+It is suggested that during all phases of the writing process, the student consult (a) the style manual used to prepare the document, (b) an excellent collegiate dictionary, (c) a graduate level manual or textbook on grammar and composition, and/or (if applicable) (d) a graduate level manual or textbook on terms related to statistics and data analysis.

-- Affect (vs. effect, effects)

-- Abbreviations (i.e., e.g., etc.)

-- Criteria vs. criterion

-- Data vs. datum

-- Dependent Variable(s) and Independent(s)

-- Etc.-avoid due to lack of specificity

-- Impact (variations used as a verb)

-- Noun-pronoun agreement (number, gender)

-- Participants (vs. subjects)

-- Principle (vs. principal) Sample

-- Subject-verb agreement

-- That (vs. which)

-- That (vs. who) Who, whom, whose Verb tense
+Affect (vs. effect, effects) Abbreviations (i.e., e.g., etc.) Criteria vs. criterion Data vs. datum Dependent and independent variable(s) Etc.-avoid due to lack of specificity Impact (variations used as a verb) Noun-pronoun agreement (number, gender) Participants (vs. subjects) Principle (vs. principal) Subject-verb agreement That (vs. which) That (vs. who) Who, whom, and whose Verb tense